-- Performance Plans & Reviews
+- a.
+Civil Service Rules & Labor Relations

-- Civil Service Rules & Labor Relations
+- e.
+Pay, Leave, & Time

-- Pay, Leave, & Time
+- f.
+Performance Plans & Reviews

 What steps will you take?
 If the scenario does not specify whether the individuals involved are represented or non-represented, have each person in your group share how they would respond, based on whether their direct reports are represented or non-represented.)
 Note: Since the scenario specifies each employee's representation status, learners should address based on information provided.